mnielsen/finding_scenius/finding_scenius.md

 ## The problem of scenius

-Curiously, there seems to have been relatively little attention paid to scenius.
-In his article
-["The Problem of Excess Genius"](http://www.monad.com/sdg/Journal/genius.html), the statistician [David Banks](http://www.stat.duke.edu/~banks/)
+Relatively little attention has been paid to scenius.
+In his article ["The Problem of Excess Genius"](http://www.monad.com/sdg/Journal/genius.html), the statistician [David Banks](http://www.stat.duke.edu/~banks/)
 writes: